racingspider/ExpeditionCRPG/rule_snippets/encounters.boss.md

 # Boss Encounters

-On some encounter cards, there is a crown instead of the typical overland/interior encounter symbol.
+On some encounter cards, there is a tower instead of the typical overland/interior encounter symbol.
 This means a particularly tough encounter is to be defeated.
-These elite encounters typically come two to a pack, each with 4 sub-encounters.
-The main card will tell how it is defeated.

 Examples